aslanyan/cosmopp/readme.txt

 If no MPI compiler is specified then by default the gcc compiler will be used.
 If you need to use a different compiler but would rather not compile with MPI then you have to modify the CC variable in the Makefile.

+If MULTINEST is included and compiled with MPI then Cosmo++ needs to be compiled with MPI as well for compatibility.

 The main compiler flags (such as optimization and debugging flags) are defined in the COMPILER_FLAGS variable in make.inc.
 The library will compile with most options, however the C++11 standard needs to be turned on to make sure that Cosmo++ compiles.
 The C++ compiler version needs to be recent enough to fully support the C++11 standard.

 |---------|